ltrudu/DataWedgeIntentWrapper/README.md

 #-----------------------------------------------------
-# README IF YOU UPDATED TO V11 from a previous version
+# README IF YOU UPDATED TO V11 FROM A PREVIOUS VERSION

 There is a minor API break in the V11.

 The following constants of the Scanner Status class have been modified:

 SCAN_STATUS_SCANNING, SCAN_STATUS_DISABLED, SCAN_STATUS_DISCONNECTED

 The space at the end of the string message has been removed.

-You can check the change here: https://github.com/ltrudu/DataWedgeIntentWrapper/commit/a46e32dc5b2cb707cc8c8ae91be45ebaf3257046
+You can check the change here:

+https://github.com/ltrudu/DataWedgeIntentWrapper/commit/a46e32dc5b2cb707cc8c8ae91be45ebaf3257046

 #-----------------------------------------------------